jidongbsu/cs452-cthreads-library/README.md

 ```
 As you can see, *cthreads-test5* and *cthreads-test6* produce the same result.
 They are just two different solutions to Leetcode problem No.1115 - print FooBar alternately. *cthreads-test5* uses locks. *cthreads-test6* uses semaphores.

-- When running cthreads-test7, you are expected to get the exactly same result as following:
+- When running cthreads-test7, you are expected to get results like this:

 ```console
 (base) [jidongxiao@onyx cthreads]$ ./cthreads-test7